Nico749/SQL_Covid/README.md

 ## General info

-This small project is an overall analysis of Covid data.
-The data has been prepared with SQL and visualized with Tableau
+The project is an overall analysis of Covid data until April 2021.
+The data has been prepared with SQL and visualized with Tableau.

 ## Technologies